 Doing this reassures individuals that you are only collecting a reasonable amount of personal information, and it gives them the opportunity to query anything they’re unhappy about or amend records that are inaccurate or incomplete.

-Another essential thing to know about GDPR compliance is that its rules don’t necessarily restrict the way organisations process personal data.
+Another thing to know about GDPR compliance is that its rules don’t necessarily restrict the way organisations process personal data.

 For schools, most processing can be justified on the grounds of public interest.
 This refers to any activity that’s necessary to carry out a specific task that ensures the welfare of the general public or to exercise official authority.